It all came together thanks to television, LSD, a dance and a dare.

 George Harrison started the fifth day of the Beatles’ sessions at Twickenham, January 8, 1969, with the dare, challenging director Michael Lindsay-Hogg with a new song in hand.

 “‘I Me Mine’ it’s called,” George says to the crinkling of paper being unfolded.
 “Should I sing it to you?
 I don’t care if you don’t want it, I don’t give a shit about it.
-I don’t give a fuck [if it’s] going in your musical. [laughter]
+I don’t give a fuck.
+Can go in my musical. [laughter]

 “It’s a heavy waltz.”

 An edited version of this moment — the origin story of what would become one of George’s two contributions to the Let It Be LP — along with a performance of the song, appears in the film of the same name in a three-minute sequence that closed out the Twickenham portion of the movie.
 On the Nagra tapes, the band is introduced to the song and would later work through and rehearse it roughly five separate times in the five hours of the day’s tapes, covering about an hour total.

 The first 45 seconds of the song are familiar: It’s George accompanying himself on guitar to the first two verses of the song, and those lyrics are the same as would eventually be released.
 But to this point, there is no chorus, instead a brief flamenco-inspired guitar part bridges the verses.

 After this initial debut, George interrupted himself to again gush about John’s 1969 diary — “Got up.
 Went to work.
 Came home.
 Watched telly.
 Went to bed.” — providing himself a segue to his prior night’s entertainment.
 Once more, it was the Beatles talking about and drawing inspiration from television.